Plans and Purposes

 Good planning practicesIn the major areas of life, do not act quickly or make emotional decisions, instead pray, seek guidance from God and advice from other mature Christians – “Make plans by seeking advice” (Prov 13:10, 15:22, 20:18).
 Satan wants to sidetrack people by getting them to follow a path not of God’s choosing for them, or be involved in

 Find and fulfill your purpose in God’s Kingdom

 non-eternal issues.
 Knowing the divine reason or purpose for our life gives meaning and motivation, besides simplifying it – as this determines what will help or hinder us achieving that goal.
 As we focus intentionally we can be more productive and make eternal Kingdom choices.

 Proper prior planning prevents poor performance

-yet the overall goal remains consistent so submit your intentions to God, as the final decision is in His hands (Prov 19:21; Jas 4:13-15).
+overall goal remains consistent so submit your intentions to God, as the final decision is in His hands (Prov 19:21; Jas 4:13-15).